LeoLupo1/numanalysisfinal/Multidimensional_Root_Finding.md

 Newton's Method is a 1 dimensional root approximating tequenique.
 That is, it let's you approximate for the value of x where f(x) = 0.

 1. Find the tangent line of the function you are trying to approximate at any random point on the function.
-2. simply find the root of that tangent line.
+2. Simply find the root of that tangent line.
-3. plug it into this function:
+3. Plug it into this function:

 $$
 x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}
 $$

+The formula predicts the root $x_{n+1}$ by subtracting the last root predicted, in this case the x-intercept of the tangent line, by the value of the function at that point over the derivative of the function at that point.

+4. Plug that new value back into the function and repeat until satisfied.

+We can approximate the solution to Kepler's Equation using this method:

-Kepler's Equation can be solved using the following iterative formula derived from Newton's Method:
+Start with the formula from earlier:

+$$
+M = E - esin(E)
+$$

+and rearrange it so that we are solving for the root:

+$$
+0 = E - esin(E) - M
+$$

+Now, if we make that the function $f(x_n)$ and plug it into Newton's method:

 $$
 E_{n+1} = E_n - \frac{E_n - e \sin(E_n) - M}{1 - e \cos(E_n)}